 In 2005, a cohort of DNP students from the University of Tennessee Health Science Center College of Nursing had a lively discussion in a Philosophy of Science course.
 The idea of creating a journal to address the informational needs of Advanced Practice Nurses seeking their Doctor of Nursing Practice degree was discussed.

-The first site opened February 21, 2007.
+The first site opened on February 21, 2007.
 DNP, Inc. proudly displayed a poster at the First National Conference on The Doctor of Nursing Practice: Meanings and Models, Annapolis, Maryland, March 28-30, 2007.
 This conference was sponsored by Drexel University.
 We also presented at the Sigma Theta Tau 39th Biennial Conference, Baltimore, Maryland, November 2-7, 2007.
 By December 2007, the site was modified to allow for greater flexibility to meet the needs of the members registered on the site.
+Annual national conferences are an ongoing contribution to the discipline along with multiple services as can be found on this website.

 For a complete history of national and regional DNP conferences, click here.

-The mission of Doctors of Nursing Practice, Inc. is to improve health care outcomes by promoting and enhancing the doctorally prepared nursing professional.
+The mission of Doctors of Nursing Practice, Inc. is to improve healthcare outcomes by promoting and enhancing the doctoral-prepared nursing professional.

 The organization is dedicated to: